camdenblatchly/mit_policy_hackathon/README.md

-# mit_policy_hackathon
+# MIT Policy Hackathon
-Analysis and visualization code for the MIT Policy Hackathon
+Analysis and visualization code for the MIT Policy Hackathon's Housing Stability challenge.